 - The jean skirt that’s a little big but it’s super cute and it works if I have a shirt tucked in.

-- The super thick wool socks that are also super ugly, but I wear them a few times every winter when it’s really really cold and I’m outside playing with the kids.
+- The pair of super thick wool socks that are also super ugly, but I wear them a few times every winter when it’s really really cold and I’m outside playing with the kids.

-- ALL nylons and tights… I hate the feeling but I need a couple pairs to wear with skirts and dresses in the winter!
+- ALL nylons and tights… I don’t love them but I need a couple pairs to wear with skirts and dresses in the winter!

-I certainly don’t want you to toss out your entire wardrobe (although I have thought about how freeing it would feel to totally start over again!) but instead, just start really thinking about how your clothing fits, how you feel when you wear it, if it flatters your figure, or if you are simply holding onto it out of guilt, or emotions, or sentimentality.
+I certainly don’t want you to toss out your entire wardrobe… but instead, just start really thinking about how your clothing fits, how you feel when you wear it, if it flatters your figure, or if you are simply holding onto it out of guilt, or emotions, or sentimentality.